chiamakaikeanyi/bisda/README.md

 The browser is expected to launch the app on the browser on http://localhost:3000.

+Use admin@email.com and @Password123 to access the admin portal.

 ## Contributing

 If you have never worked with the technologies used in this repository, here are links to some documentations that may help: